o5k/yukari/README.md

 * ffmpeg
 * A web server (for example, `nginx`)
 * A bot token for Discord
+* An accurate system time (the NIED alerts require a synchronized system clock)

 ### Setup
 Clone the repo and type `npm install` to install the embedded dependencies.